orlp/pdqsort/readme.md

 small.
 Later, in introsort, pivot selection is kept deterministic, instead switching to the guaranteed O(n log n) heapsort if the recursion depth becomes too big.
-In pdqsort we adopt a hybrid approach, (deterministically) shuffling some elements to break up patterns when we encounter a "bad" partition (explained later).
+In pdqsort we adopt a hybrid approach, (deterministically) shuffling some elements to break up patterns when we encounter a "bad" partition.
 If we encounter too many "bad" partitions we switch to heapsort.

 ### Bad partitions.